 CIVITAS (which stands for Cities, VITAlity and Sustainability) is a network of cities dedicated to cleaner, better transport in Europe and beyond.

-The project is 100% funded by the European Commission from the Horizon 2020 Funding Programme and the total budget for the local region is approximately £3.2 million.
+The project was 100% funded by the European Commission from the Horizon 2020 Funding Programme and the total budget for the local region is approximately £3.2 million.

-Nestrans is involved in the following Work Packages relating to:
+Nestrans was involved in the following Work Packages relating to:

 - Fostering walking and cycling;

 - Collecting and managing data to support Travel Information;